Croatia at the FIFA World Cup: Croatia in South Korea/Japan 2002

 Croatia qualified for their second world cup after navigating Group 6 of UEFA's World Cup qualifications without a loss, finishing first and directly qualifying ahead of Belgium, Scotland, Latvia and San Marino.

 Croatia qualification led by manager Miroslav Blažević, but after tying the initial two matches, he was replaced by Mirko Jozić, who would manage the team during the World Cup.

-Despite defeating Italy in the second game of the group stage, Croatia, needing a win against Ecuador confirm qualification for the knockout stages, could not break down the Ecuadorian defense, and only solid goalkeeping from Stipe Pletikosa prevented the South Americans from winning by a greater scoreline.
-A late Italy goal meant a draw would not send Croatia through, requiring two goals in three minutes to advance, but the Vatreni did not score and exited the competition at the group stage for the first time.
+Croatia started their World Cup campaign by losing 1-0 to Mexico.
+They defeated Italy 2-1 after two Italian goals were incorrectly disallowed.
+Croatia needed a two goal victory over debutants Ecuador to confirm qualification for the knockout stages but would be eliminated if they lost by two goals (regardless of the concurrent Italy vs Mexico match), but also could qualify with a one goal victory if Italy didn’t defeat Mexico, and could also qualify with a draw if Italy lost to Mexico.
+Ecuador had taken a shock 1-0 lead over Croatia, who could not break down the Ecuadorian defense, and only solid goalkeeping from Stipe Pletikosa prevented the South Americans from winning by a greater scoreline.
+A late Italy goal to make the scoreline 1-1 in their match vs Mexico meant a draw would not send Croatia through, requiring two goals in three minutes to advance, but the Vatreni did not score and exited the competition at the group stage for the first time.